-For all the following functions, if the number of characters which ought to be written appears to exceed the maximum limit for an int, nothing is written in the stream (resp. to stdout, to buf, to str), the function returns -1, sets the erange flag, and (in POSIX system only) errno is set to EOVERFLOW.
+For all the following functions, if the number of characters that ought to be written exceeds the maximum limit INT\MAX for an int, nothing is written in the stream (resp. to stdout, to buf, to str), the function returns -1, sets the erange flag, and errno is set to EOVERFLOW if the EOVERFLOW macro is defined (such as on POSIX systems).
+Note, however, that errno might be changed to another value by some internal library call if another error occurs there (currently, this would come from the unallocation function).